git-sebash/GAIA/README.md

 Intelligent Academic Scheduling Manager.
 A web-based platform that automates university scheduling using AI: it converts course catalogs, natural-language constraints, and faculty availability into complete, conflict-free schedules in minutes rather than weeks.

-Developed by Sebastian Andrade Roa, Keiler García Ariza, and Julian Gutierrez Mercado — Faculty of Engineering, Universidad Libre Barranquilla.

----

 ## Table of Contents

 - [About this repository](#about-this-repository)